+1. Introduction:
-1. Introduction: Basic principles of surveying Concept and purpose of surveying, measurements-linear and angular, units of measurements Instruments used for taking these measurements, classification based or surveying instruments 2.
-Chain surveying: surveying: 2.1 Introduction, advantages and disadvantages

-- 2.2 Direct and indirect ranging offsets and recording of field notes - 3.
+- a.
+Basic principles of surveying. - b.
+Concept and purpose of surveying, measurementslinear and angular, units of measurements - c.
+Instruments used for taking these measurements, classification based on surveying instruments - 2.
+Chain surveying: - 2.1 Introduction, advantages and disadvantages - 2.2 Direct and indirect ranging offsets and recording of field notes - 3.
 Compass surveying: - 3.1 Purpose of compass surveying.
-Use of prismatic compass: Setting and taking observations - 3.2 Concept of following with simple numerical problems: - Meridian Magnetic and true a)

-- b) Bearing Magnetic, True and Arbitrary

-- c) Whole circle bearing and reduced bearing

-- d) Fore and back bearing

-- o Magnetic dip and declination
+Use of prismatic compass: Setting and taking observations - 3.2 Concept of following with simple numerical problems: - a) Meridian Magnetic and true - b) Bearing Magnetic, True and Arbitrary - c) Whole circle bearing and reduced bearing - d) Fore and back bearing - o Magnetic dip and declination

-- 3.3 Local attraction causes, detection, errors and corrections, problems on local attraction, magnetic declination and calculation of included angles in a compass traverse
+3.3 Local attraction - causes, detection, errors and corrections, problems on local attraction, magnetic declination and calculation of included angles in a compass traverse